jaxsonpd/etc/C Style Guide.md

 Where the PFX is a three letter abreviation for the module

 # Functions
 All functions should be commented as described in the previous sections.
 Were possible functions should be definied before their use without the use of pre declerations.
-Functions should contain first the decliration of their local variables then the return variable if applicable can be precided by r_ then the code.
+Functions should contain first the decliration of their local variables then the return variable if applicable can be precided by 'r_' then the code.
 Functions should aim to contain less than 10 lines of actual code (not including variable assignment etc.), but this is not a hard rule.

 # Variables and structs
 Global variables and structs should be declared after includes and constants/macros with structs before variables.
 Structs should often be declared using typedef in the following form: